 Why Vulnerable Sector Screening?

-The OWHA (Ontario Women's Hockey Association) requires the Ottawa Valley District Girls Hockey Association to implement mandatory vulnerable sector screening for the safety all of our participants.
+The OWHA (Ontario Women's Hockey Association) requires the Ottawa Valley District Girls Hockey Association to implement mandatory vulnerable sector screening for the safety of all of our participants.
 This includes, but is not limited to, Board Members, Coaches, Assistant Coaches, Trainers, Managers and Helpers.
-Basically anyone who has any interaction with our players will need to be cleared through the vulnerable sector screening process.
+Basically, anyone who has any interaction with our players will need to be cleared through the vulnerable sector screening process.

-What is Vulnerable Sector Screening?
+What is a Vulnerable Sector Screening?

 The vulnerable sector screening was established to provide screening of individuals who intend on working or volunteering with the vulnerable sector.
 A vulnerable person is defined as a person who, because of their age, a disability, or other circumstances, whether temporary or permanent are (a) in a position of dependence on others or (b) are otherwise at a greater risk than the general population of being harmed by a person in a position of authority or trust relative to them.
 This type of screening is required for the following types of positions: teacher, social worker, taxi driver, day-care worker, adoptive parents, sport coaches, etc.

 How to apply?